The Cheeger problem in abstract measure spaces

 \subsection{Riemannian manifolds}

 Let $(M,g)$ be a complete Riemannian manifold of dimension $n\in\N$.
-When endowed with its distance, it is a separable metric space and its volume measure is a a non-negative Borel measure which is finite on bounded Borel sets, so that one can rely on the discussion made in \cref{subsec:mms} to obtain the validity of \ref{prop:empty}, \ref{prop:space}, \ref{prop:sub-mod}, \ref{prop:lsc}, \ref{prop:compact} and~\ref{prop:complement_set}.
-On the other hand, if $M$ has non-negative Ricci curvature, then property~\ref{prop:isoperim} is a consequence of the sharp isoperimetric inequality recently obtained by Brendle in~\cite{Brendle22} for non-compact manifolds with Euclidean volume growth, see also~\cite{AFM20}.
-If $M$ is compact, this is in the same spirit of the celebrated L\'evy--Gromov isoperimetric inequality, see~\cite{Gromov}*{App.~C}.
-If the Ricci curvature bound is negative, no isoperimetric inequality can be derived in general without further assumptions on the manifold itself, such as lower bounds on the diameter of $M$, see~\cite{Milman15} and references therein for a more detailed discussion.
+When endowed with its distance, it is a separable metric space and its volume measure is a non-negative Borel measure that is finite on bounded Borel sets, so that one can rely on the discussion made in \cref{subsec:mms} to obtain the validity of \ref{prop:empty}, \ref{prop:space}, \ref{prop:sub-mod}, \ref{prop:lsc}, \ref{prop:compact}, and~\ref{prop:complement_set}.
+Concerning~\ref{prop:isoperim}, the basic result contained in \cref{res:mira_isop} can be refined in several ways.
+If $M$ has non-negative Ricci curvature, then property~\ref{prop:isoperim} is a consequence of the sharp isoperimetric inequality recently obtained in~\cite{Brendle22} for non-compact manifolds with Euclidean volume growth, also see~\cite{AFM20}.
+If $M$ is compact, then property~\ref{prop:isoperim} can be deduced from the celebrated L\'evy--Gromov isoperimetric inequality, see~\cite{Gromov}*{App.~C}.
+If the Ricci curvature bound is negative, no global isoperimetric inequality can be derived without further assumptions on the manifold, such as lower bounds on the diameter of $M$, see~\cite{Milman15} and the references therein for a more detailed discussion.

 Following the strategy presented in~\cref{subsec:mms}, the results contained in our paper then allow to recover Cheeger inequalities in Riemannian manifolds with non-negative curvature, in the spirit of the original appearance of Cheeger inequalities in compact Riemannian manifolds, due to Cheeger \cite{Cheeger70} for $p=2$.
 The results of our paper also cover the existence of Cheeger sets, originally proved in~\cite{Buser82} for compact Riemannian manifolds (see also~\cite{Benson16}), and the links with the the prescribed mean curvature.
 We refer to~\cite{CGL15} for the relation between the Cheeger constant and the torsion problem~\eqref{eq:torsional_creep_PDE} for $p=2$ in compact Riemannian manifolds.